Rationale

 Published

-This is group work due Tuesday, 16 December 2025 @ 13:00 that you will undertake in a small group of no more than four students.
-The project is intended to resemble real-world data science ways of working: you will be part of a small team thrown together at short notice, you will need to figure out how to work effectively together, and you will need to jointly produce an output in which you all have confidence.
+This is group work due Tuesday, 16 December 2025 @ 10:00 that you will undertake in a small group of no more than four students.
+The project is intended to resemble real-world data science ways of working: you will be part of a small team thrown together at short notice, you will need to figure out how to work effectively, and you will need to jointly produce an output in which you have confidence.

 Applying Your Knowledge

 The focus of this assessment is therefore the student’s ability to make use of concepts and methods covered in class as part of an analytical process to support decision-making by a non-expert.
 It is not necessary that you employ every technique covered in class.
-It is necessary that you justify your approach and results with reference to relevant regulation/legislation, as well as academic and ‘grey’ literature as needed.
-It is perfectly possible to obtain a distinction-level grade without the use of any advanced analytical techniques (e.g. clustering, NLP, or Random Forests); however, it is unlikely that you would be able to complete this assessment to a high standard without some graphs and some maps chosen for their ability to advance your argument.
+It is necessary that you justify your choices, results, and conclusions using relevant literature as needed.

-So the assessment may be completed by drawing on the code written in the practicals and the judicious use of descriptive statistics (see, for instance, Housing and Inequality in London and The suburbanisation of poverty in British cities, 2004-16: extent, processes and nature), but it is likely that a better mark will be obtained by demonstrating the capacity to go beyond exactly what was covered in class.
+So the assessment may be completed by drawing on the code written in the practicals and the judicious use of descriptive statistics (see, for instance, Housing and Inequality in London and The suburbanisation of poverty in British cities, 2004-16: extent, processes and nature) for examples of how much can be achieved in this way.
+However, it is likely that a better mark will be obtained by demonstrating the capacity to go beyond exactly what was covered in class by connecting concepts and demonstrating a deeper understanding of how to apply what has been learned across FSDS, QM, and GIS to the problem at hand.

 Two-Part Submission